paulotruta/alexa-skill-llm-intent/README.md

 - `Alexa, I want to ask <invokation_name> a question`
 - `Alexa, ask <invokation_name> about our solar system`
 - `Alexa, ask <invokation_name> to explain the NP theorem`

+## Modifying Skill Package

+You can modify the skill package by changing the `skill-package/interactionModels/custom/en-US.json` file.
+This file contains the intents, slots and utterances that the skill will use to interact with the user.

+`skill-package/skill.json` contains the skill metadata, such as the name, description, and invocation name.
+This is not required to be changed to only run the skill in development mode, but will be necessary if you ever want to use this in a live environment as a published skill.

+For more information about the `skill-package` structure, check the [ASK CLI documentation](https://developer.amazon.com/en-US/docs/alexa/smapi/skill-package-api-reference.html#skill-package-format).

+## Modifying the Skill Code

+The skill code is a python lambda function and is located in the `lambda/` folder.
+The main file is `lambda_function.py`, which contains the Lambda handlerfor the supported intents, and is the entrypoint for the rest of the code.

+Feel free to modify the code to add more intents, or change the behavior of the existing ones, and submit a PR.
+The code is written in Python 3.8 and uses the `ask-sdk` library to interact with the Alexa Skills Kit.

 # Disclaimer